-The fellows will have a minimum of two months experience coordinating the consult service under the supervision of the attendings.
-This will involve working with non-psychiatry physicians, triaging of consultation requests being called in, assigning them to residents and staff, and working closely with the program assistant who maintains the patient log and database.
-Fellows will also learn about the financial aspects of the C-L service and about billing for consultations, and clinical information systems.
-This will include learning proper diagnostic and CPT code documentation, as well as the process of working with Medicare, Medicaid, and other third party payers.
-Fellows participate in weekly Division Staff Meetings where they will learn about how the Division interfaces with the larger Psychiatry Department and the Medical Center.
+The fellows spend six months coordinating the consult service under the supervision of the attendings.
+This involves working with non-psychiatry physicians, triaging of consultation requests being called in, assigning them to residents and staff, and working closely with the program assistant who maintains the patient log and database.
+Fellows learn about the financial aspects of the C-L service and about billing for consultations, and clinical information systems.
+This includes learning proper diagnostic and CPT code documentation, as well as the process of working with Medicare, Medicaid, and other third party payers.
+Fellows participate in weekly Division Staff Meetings where they learn about how the Division interfaces with the larger Psychiatry Department and the Medical Center.
 Fellows are members of the Psychosomatic Medicine Fellowship Graduate Medical Education Committee.
 They participate in educational program development, evaluation and improvement.
 They are integral members of the selection committee for new fellows.
 Fellows are part of the CL Division Quality Improvement Committee and work on projects to improve patient care.

 Fellows are required to participate in academic projects.
-They may participate in ongoing projects within the division, or develop their own project often based on clinical data or on complicated clinical cases.
-Past projects included "The Management of an Acutely Manic Patient with Brugada Pattern: a case report," Cannabinoid Hyperemesis Syndrome: 19 Year-old Female with Cannabis Dependence, Cyclical Vomiting, and Compulsive Bathing," "A Case Report of Megaloblastic Madness" and "Documentation of Risk Factors for Cardiac Arrhythmias in the Treatment of Delirium with Neuroleptics,” “Death and Dying: Who Decides When, Where and How,” “A Case of Fulminant Neuroleptic Malignant Syndrome,” Fellows work on a joint research / academic project that will be presented at Grand Rounds and submitted to the Academy of Psychosomatics Annual Meeting (APM).
+They may join ongoing projects within the division, or develop their own project often based on clinical data or on complicated clinical cases.
+Past projects included "The Management of an Acutely Manic Patient with Brugada Pattern: a case report," Cannabinoid Hyperemesis Syndrome: 19 Year-old Female with Cannabis Dependence, Cyclical Vomiting, and Compulsive Bathing," "A Case Report of Megaloblastic Madness" and "Documentation of Risk Factors for Cardiac Arrhythmias in the Treatment of Delirium with Neuroleptics," Fellows work on a joint research / academic project that will be presented at Grand Rounds and submitted to the Academy of Psychosomatics Annual Meeting (APM).
 Each year fellows have had a number of presentations at the APM.
 For 2014-2015 year the division presented six posters at the APM and two at the 201 APA.
 Fellows are encouraged to write up their findings for publication.

 Fellows are formally evaluated four times a year and at other points (following a presentation, after a patient encounter, etc.).
-Evaluators include attending supervisors, patients, non-physician staff, trainees whom the fellows supervise, peers, and him- or herself.
-Fellows are directly observed in their duties as clinicians, teachers, and administrators.
+Evaluators include attending supervisors, patients, non-physician staff, trainees whom the fellows supervise, peers, and self-evaluation.
 Other trainees evaluate the fellows' skills in handover of clinical information about patients, as well as communication, professionalism, and teaching skills.

 Fellows attend the Annual Meeting of the Academy of Psychosomatic Medicine (APM) in November each year.
 Expenses are paid for by funding from the Division.
 Fellows are encouraged to join the APM.

-Beth Israel Medical Center supports a generous package of benefits to its trainees and staff.
+MSBI supports a generous package of benefits for its trainees and staff.
 The Fellowship stipend is described on the GME website.
 Housing is usually available through the Medical Center at attractive rates.

-Beth Israel has an excellent full-service medical library, the Seymour J. Phillips Library.
+MSBI has an excellent full-service medical library, the Seymour J. Phillips Library.
 It is conveniently located on the 12th floor of Fierman Hall.
 Fellows also have access to the Mount Sinai Medical Library.
 Fellows have their own computer to access the hospital electronic medical record, PRISM, and may search the electronic databases available through the library (OVID, and PsychLit, Cochrane, etc.), and request papers.
 Papers typically arrive via email within 24 hours.
 Up-to-Date, Lexi-Comp and other clinical information sources are available via the hospital intranet and there is VPN remote-access.

-Finally, the Division of Consultation-Liaison Psychiatry as well as the Department of Psychiatry at Beth Israel is sincerely interested in fostering a pleasant and collegial working environment.
+Finally, the Division of Consultation-Liaison Psychiatry as well as the Department of Psychiatry at MSBI are interested in fostering a pleasant and collegial working environment.
 The concerns of trainees are taken seriously.
 There are many opportunities to socialize within the department and with other medical colleagues.